B14ckAc321/Images_downloader/README.md

-# concurp2-lab22
+# Scout Image Scraper

-Asynchronous image scraper script.
-See [Lab 22 Documentation](https://concurp2-lecture.kube.isc.heia-fr.ch/labs/lab22/)
+Asynchronous image scraper script

 ## How to Execute the Script